cts/cts.github.com/widgets/google-map/index.md

 {% include JB/setup %}

 <p class="intro">The Google Map Widget helps you include a simple Google Map on
-your website withoiut any JavaScript.
-You can add pins, and if you want, custom markers and popup windows.</p>
+your website without typing JavaScript.
+You can add pins, custom markers, and popup windows.</p>

-<p class="intro">This page guides you through the process of adding a Google
+<p class="intro">This page guides you through the process.
+It consists of
-Map Widget to your website.
-It consists of copying, pasting, and modifying a few lines of HTML.</p>
+copying, pasting, and modifying a few lines of HTML.</p>

-<p class="intro">The [result](example.html) of this tutorial is also available
+<p class="intro">The (result)[example.html] of this tutorial is also available
 for you to copy and paste.</p>

 ### Step 1: Link to the library